home2ego/todos-app/README.md

 > 👉 **Error Notifications**:

-- Displays alerts for failed operations (empty inputs, or issues loading/adding/updating/deleting tasks).
-- ❗ `set the network to offline mode to check`
+- Displays alerts for failed operations (❗e.g., when the network is set to `offline mode`, inputs are empty, or tasks fail to load/add/update/delete).

 > 👉 **Simulated Loading**: